 Officers have stepped up patrols around Alma Square following concerns from local residents and visitors to the area, which has a Public Space Protection Order in place prohibiting the consumption of alcohol in Scarborough town centre.

 In 2025 to date, there has been a 36 per cent increase in reports from the public on reports in 2024 (832 reports this year, compared to 796 last year) across Castle Ward which covers the whole town centre.
-Police say they are actively offering more ways members of the public to contact them to report concerns, including via Community Messenger, via our website or on 101.
+Police say they are actively offering more ways members of the public to contact them to report concerns, including via Community Messenger, via their website or on 101.

 However, they say they know that progress is also being made thanks to increased police presence.
 The number of reported incidents has reduced by 23% from 65 in Summer 2024 (June to September) to 50 in Summer 2025 (June to September).